+ITU-R BS.1770 Loudness Measurement

-ITU-R BS.1770 LoudnessThe 551 incorporates a program loudness measurement utility based on (human) 'perceived loudness' per the ITU-R BS.1770 Standard.
+The 551 incorporates a program loudness measurement utility based on (human) 'perceived loudness' per the ITU-R BS.1770 Standard.
 Meter readings under this standard are expressed in "LUs" (Loudness Units), one LU equivalent to 1dB.

 'Zero-LU' does not conveniently correlate to a specific modulation percentage because of the Standard's frequency weighting.
-However, a 1kHz constant tone at the nominal 100% modulation point brings the meter to about +22LU.
+However, a 1kHz constant tone at the nominal 100% modulation point equates to about +22LU, which will peg the meter.

-For our monitoring purposes here, we should probably consider 551 LU measurements "locally-relative"; that is, most useful in comparing loudness between on-site audio programs, market companions, music cuts, processing presets, talent voices, etc.
+For our monitoring purposes here, we should probably consider 551 LU measurements "locally-relative," most useful in comparing loudness between on-site audio programs, market companions, music cuts, processing presets, talent voices, etc.